---

 #### PTC Members

-PTC members set `block_access_list_present = True` in their `PayloadAttestationData` if they have received a valid `BlockAccessListSidecar` for the block (i.e., the sidecar passes gossip validation including the `hash_tree_root` commitment check).
+PTC members set `block_access_list_present = True` in their `PayloadAttestationData` only if a valid `BlockAccessListSidecar` for the block was received locally at least 1 second before the payload attestation deadline.
+The sidecar must pass gossip validation including the `keccak256` commitment check.

 PTC members set `payload_present` and `blob_data_available` per [EIP-7732](./eip-7732.md) rules, independently of `block_access_list_present`.